 Author, Emma Bowd

-Hello and welcome to my website – the hub of my creative world!
-From here you can find all you need to know about my work as an author and children’s literacy Ambassador for the leading education support charity Ardoch.
+Hello and welcome to my website – the hub of my creative world.
+From here you can find all you need to know about my work as an author and children’s Literacy Ambassador for the leading education charity Ardoch.
 For more about my work as a designer and maker of planet-friendly bags which also support Ardoch, please head over to DEED bags.

 I love to connect with people on Instagram too.
 It’s my favourite social media platform where I share the many things which interest and inspire me, and invariably end up in my writing.
 I really like discovering amazing projects in all corners of the globe.
 My wanderlust for looking beyond my home base of Melbourne is probably due to the fact that since six weeks of age I’ve lived in a gazillion different places in Australia and Asia, as well as spending eleven wonderful years working in London – a true nomad!

 My internationally published books to date include both non-fiction (RPS, UK and US) and commercial fiction titles for adults (Bloomsbury, UK).
 These books are my absolute treasures, and stemmed from my simple, life-long passion for those pretty things we wear on our feet each day; and by being literally knocked off my feet by the extraordinary experience of first-time motherhood.
 You’ve probably guessed by now, that my writing career has no strategic plan, other to write about what I love!

 I very much enjoy writing for both adults and children.
-Recently, I’ve been focusing a lot of my writing energy on children’s book projects – having spent the past ten years championing children’s literacy as a classroom story-writing facilitator, hospital literacy volunteer and Ambassador for the leading education support charity, Ardoch.
+Recently, I’ve been focusing a lot of my writing energy on children’s book projects – having spent the past 13 years championing children’s literacy as a classroom story-writing facilitator, hospital literacy volunteer and Ambassador for Ardoch.
 I have several picture book and middle grade fiction works in progress, and am pleased to announce that my debut picture book will be published by Windy Hollow Books in early 2021.